 14. Whether AQAR was placed before statutory body ?
 No 15.
 Whether NAAC/or any other accredited body(s) visited IQAC or interacted with it to assess the functioning ?
-Yes Date of Visit 24-Jun-2019 16.
+No 16.
 Whether institutional data submitted to AISHE: Yes Year of Submission 2020 Date of Submission 11-Mar-2020 17.
 Does the Institution have Management Information System ?
 No